 Having access to the right skills is critical to even being able to embark on an audit.
 Historically, cyber security audits have been done in-house.
 But this brings challenges recruiting and retaining the right people.

-The 2021 landscape presents new risks on an almost daily rate.
+The 2022 landscape will present new risks on an almost daily rate.
 As well as highlighting the need for security audits in the first place.
 If you don’t have the right people in-house, looking at managed cyber security partners is a great place to find talent.
 What’s more, outsourcing these tasks allows you to only pay for those cyber security professionals when they are needed — rather than recruiting and building an in-house team that you will have to pay for all of the time.